dret/hyperpedia/formats/XML.md

 All of these places have deep roots in the SGML history of XML, and many XML-based formats do not use any of them, but instead alternative methods to achieve similar goals.

+## Namespace URIs

+Even though [XML Namespaces](http://www.w3.org/TR/xml-names/) are neither part of XML, nor intended to be used as links, they are used in many XML vocabularies and use URIs, and thus may be worth mentioning briefly.

+XML Namespace URIs are _only_ intended as identifiers and thus the only meaningful operation used on them is [comparing them](http://www.w3.org/TR/xml-names/#NSNameComparison).
+Any other operation, including using the URI as a link and dereferencing it, is outside of the scope of XML Namespaces as they are intended.